Questions About KEVZARA?

 - Before starting KEVZARA, tell your healthcare provider if you:

-- TEARS (PERFORATION) OF THE STOMACH OR INTESTINES: Some people using KEVZARA get tears in their stomach or intestine.
+- TEARS (PERFORATION) OF THE STOMACH OR INTESTINES: Tell your healthcare provider if you have had a condition known as diverticulitis (inflammation in parts of the large intestine) or ulcers in your stomach or intestines.
+Some people using KEVZARA had tears in their stomach or intestine.
+This happens most often in people who also take nonsteroidal anti-inflammatory drugs (NSAIDS), corticosteroids, or methotrexate.
 Call your healthcare provider right away if you have fever and stomach (abdominal) pain that does not go away.

 - CANCER: KEVZARA may increase your risk of certain cancers by changing the way your immune system works.
 Tell your healthcare provider if you have ever had any type of cancer.